rBrenick/script-tree/README.md

 # Install options

 <pre>
-Run install_maya_mod.bat (will create a .mod file in your maya/modules folder) Restart Maya
+Run installer.bat (will create a .mod file in your maya/modules folder) Restart Maya
 </pre>